bschouteten/bschouteten.github.io/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Blog for system verilog emulating
+# Blog for simulating with Verilator

 _Blog site for testing_